 Functional Strength Exercises to Master

-Reading time: x minutes
+Reading time: 4 minutes

 The focus of this newsletter has been to highlight the importance of strength and how having strong muscles gives us a better chance of living well as we move through the decades.
 The term 'strength' is very broad, so how do we move forward on a practical level and 'become stronger'?
-There are numerous ways in which you can do this, from using dumbbells, barbells, resistance bands, kettlebells, medicine balls to your own body weight.
+There are numerous ways in which you can do this, from using dumbbells, resistance bands and kettlebells to your own body weight.
 Depending on your goals there is really no right and wrong (providing you have perfect technique!) but I am a big advocate of 'functional training'.
 As the name suggests, functional strength training improves your body’s ability to perform everyday functions with ease and efficiency, focussing on exercises that mimic real-life activities, such as lifting, squatting, and climbing.
 While all forms of strength training are technically functional, in that they improve your health and ability to perform daily activities, this particular style of training involves more dynamic, full-body movements than traditional strength training - they teach your body to work as a whole.
 Functional training works many muscles in a single exercise, which encourages endurance, core stability, and balance in addition to making you stronger.
 In comparison, traditional strength training isolates specific muscle groups.
 As I stated above a traditional strength training programme isn't 'wrong' and, depending on your goals, may be exactly what you need.
 However, I think that it's vital to make a space for functional training in your weekly routine, especially if you're unsure where to start.

 Instructions: